Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 A firewall is a network security device that monitors and controls incoming and outgoing network traffic.
 It is often used between a trusted network and an untrusted network (the Internet).
 It serves a similar purpose as the router ACLs but offers more control on the filtering.
-Some firewalls also provide more features like intrusion detection, anti-virus...
+Some firewalls also provide more features like intrusion detection, antivirus...

 - **Packet filtering firewall** : similar to router ACLs, filter based on source/dest IP, port, protocol...
 - **Circuit-level gateway** : monitor TCP handshake, act as a proxy for the internal machine and allow only legitimate session traffic